jakerudolph/matlab_standards/matlab_standards.md

 **Rationale:** Short functions are more likely to be readable, reusable and testable.

+## Single Responsibility

+**Description:** Single responsibility principle : all sub-functions and most functions **SHOULD** do one thing very well, and encapsulate a single idea.

+**Rationale:** The single responsibility principle makes code more readable, modular, and testable.
+Multi-purpose functions can often be split up into atomic units which are called on the input data in sequence.
+Functions should not try to be all things to all users.

 ## Number of Function Arguments

 **Description:** The number of inputs and outputs of a function **SHOULD** be limited to five.
 If necessary, combine multiple arguments into a struct.